This document discusses the steps involved in maintaining multiple hard drives for use with one PNA, or managing a

 You should run the Operators Check on the PNA: (Utility), System, Service, Operator's Check to ensure all steps were properly performed.

-For any PNA with the larger 10.2 inch display: A PNA that is sent in for its yearly calibration will NOT have
+For any PNA with the 10.4 inch display: These PNAs that are sent in for yearly calibration will NOT have

 any calibration data stored on the hard drive.
 All calibration data is stored in internal non-volatile memory.
 This